The Studios of Key West: History

 The Studios of Key West proceeds from the traditional approach to the artist colony established by the likes of Yaddo and the MacDowell Colony and expanded more recently by Anderson Ranch, the Vermont Studio Center, and the Atlantic Center for the Arts.
 Founding executive director Eric Holowacz was installed in early 2007 and was responsible for developing and implementing a strategic plan and building the organisation, programming, partnerships, community engagement ethic, and brand from the ground up.

 Between 2001 and 2006, initial ideas for The Studios of Key West were developed by civic and arts leaders throughout the community.
-The Studios of Key West was officially founded in 2006 as a 501(c)3 non-profit organization cultural organization.
+The Studios of Key West was officially established in 2006 as a 501(c)3 non-profit organization cultural organization, and soon after began building a campus in and around the historic Key West Armory building.
 Following the initial strategic plan, Holowacz rapidly developed the campus, programming, brand, and external partnerships as a combination of artist studios and residencies and inclusive community and cultural programming.
 The key founding staff included Sharon McGauley, Elena Devers, and Lauren McAloon.
 Founding Board members were Peyton Evans, Lynn Kaufelt, John Martini, Ken Domanski and Ann Henderson; and the first home for The Studios of Key West was the historic Armory on White Street, originally built between 1900–1903 as the drill hall and armory for the Florida state militia.
 Following continued growth over its first decade, The Studios of Key West acquired a new headquarters at 533 Eaton Street, where the non-profit organization has been based since 2015.